mit-satori/green-compute-challenge/links.md

 it is using.

 # Prior art
 Here is a site https://mlco2.github.io/impact/#home where you can calculate a Machine Learning CO2 estimate.
-Its kind of boring, but it does have some useful information.
+Its not that exciting, but it does have some useful information.
+No nice images, no music, not a lot of detail etc....

 # What about data center energy efficiency
 In some data centers 50% of the energy used is going toward keeping computers cool, in others it is less than 15%.
 This is called Power Usage Efficiency (PUE) and it can vary between sites.
 This is a fun site https://www.nrel.gov/computational-science/measuring-efficiency-pue.html with a dashboard that talks about PUE at a datacenter in Colarado, US.
 More information on PUE is linked through here https://en.wikipedia.org/wiki/Power_usage_effectiveness .